RKDEV1CE/IMDBScrapper/README.md

 - Edit the `.env` file in the root directory with your desired keywords for scraping.

 Run the scraper:
+cd scrapper

-python scrapper/master_scrapper.py
+python master_scrapper.py

-Scraped data will be saved in the `scrapper/masterdata/` directory, categorized by keyword.
+Scraped data will be saved in the `scrapper/masterdata/` directory, categorized by keyword and save files in format <keyword>_results.csv.

 ### Enrich Module

-This module processes the master data and transforms it into enriched JSON files saved in the `database/` folder.
+This module processes the master data and transforms it into enriched JSON files saved in the `database/` folder and save file <casts.json> & <movies.json>.

 To run:
+cd scrapper

-python scrapper/enrich_scrapper.py
+python enrich_scrapper.py

 ### Backend Module